Probiotics your questions answered

 Can I eat yoghurt instead of taking a probiotic supplement?

-Its not ideal, because while some yoghurt is fermented using strains of bacteria with known health benefits, its often unclear how many live bacteria (CFU) are present in each tub.
-On the other hand, probiotic supplements must state the CFU for each bacteria and list the health benefits attributed to each strain on the label.
+While some yoghurt is fermented using strains of bacteria with known health benefits, it’s often unclear how many live bacteria (CFU) are present in each tub.
+On the other hand, probiotic supplements must state the CFU for each bacteria strain, so you know exactly how many probiotics you are getting in each capsule.